modin-project/modin/docs/comparisons/dask.rst

 Dask DataFrame uses row-based partitioning, similar to Spark.
 This can be seen in their `documentation`_.
 They also have a custom index object for indexing into the object, which is not pandas compatible.
-Dask DataFrame seems to treat operations on the DataFrame as MapReduce operations, which is a good paradigm for the subset of the pandas API they have chosen to implement, but makes certain operations impossible.
+Dask DataFrame seems to treat operations on the DataFrame as TreeReduce operations, which is a good paradigm for the subset of the pandas API they have chosen to implement, but makes certain operations impossible.
 Dask Dataframe is also lazy and places a lot of partitioning responsibility on the user.